-The estimated cost of the feasibility study is $225,000, although a formal scope will be negotiated with a selected vendor at the conclusion of an open procurement process.
-The cost of the study will be a shared cost between the Kansas City Streetcar Authority, Port KC and the KCATA.
+The estimated cost of the feasibility study is $225,000, and will be a shared cost between the Kansas City Streetcar Authority, Port KC and the KCATA.

 In December 2016, the team lead by Burns & McDonnell was selected to conduct the Streetcar Riverfront Extension and Multi-Modal Feasibility Study to assess multi-modal transportation needs and a potential northern riverfront extension of the Kansas City Streetcar.